-This easy Keto "Potato" Salad with Smoked Sausage is low carb / keto, gluten free, grain free, paleo friendly, and Whole 30 compliant.
-It's a crowd pleaser making it perfect for cookouts!
+This Keto Potato Salad with Smoked Sausage is low carb, gluten-free, grain-free, & paleo-friendly.
+It's a crowd-pleaser making it perfect for cookouts!

-Potato salad has always been one of my favorite side dishes.
-Lauren's grandmother makes the best potato salad and this base recipe is based off of hers.
-Specifically, the mayonnaise to mustard ratio along with the addition of the hard boiled eggs, pickles, and paprika.
+Potato salad has always been one of our favorite side dishes and this recipe is based on a family recipe.
+Specifically, the mayonnaise to mustard ratio along with the addition of the hard-boiled eggs, pickles, and paprika.

-I'm also a sucker for German potato salad, I mean potatoes, am I right?
+We're also a sucker for German potato salad.

-You'll start by roasting the cauliflower.
-To do this I quartered the cauliflower (you can also cut the cauliflower into florets), wrapped it in aluminum foil and threw it in the oven for about an hour.
+- You'll start by roasting the cauliflower.
+To do this, we quartered the cauliflower (you can also cut the cauliflower into florets), wrapped it in aluminum foil and threw it in the oven for about an hour.
 After the cauliflower is cooked you'll drain the cauliflower then chop it into 1" pieces to resemble cubed potatoes.

 Can you use pickle relish?

-Yes, you could use a pickle relish if you have one on hand that's sugar-free, otherwise just chopped dill pickles do the trick.
+Yes, you could use a pickle relish if you have one on hand that's sugar-free.
+If not, chopped dill pickles will do the trick.
 This salad is also delicious with pickled jalapeños or pickled red onions if you want to spice things up a bit.

 You can also add a splash of pickle juice to the salad in place of a bit of the vinegar if you'd like.